When to Do It & What to Do With Extra Fruit

 3. Know your limits.
 Even with a good pruning ladder (the three-legged variety), pruning at the top of the ladder can be scary, risky, and downright dangerous.
 Don’t exceed your limits.
 If the situation feels unsafe, than it’s probably best to call a licensed and bonded professional tree expert who carries their own insurance.

 What to do with Extra Fruit.
 Excess fruit can be a hassle to deal with.
 If you simply cannot use or harvest all the fruit your tree produces, there is a solution: the Portland Fruit Tree Project.
 This inspirational non-profit group registers Portland nut and fruit trees, harvests their crops, and distributes the proceeds to those in need.
 We are happy to help the Portland Fruit Tree Project harvest thousands of pounds of fruits and nuts per year.
 The Portland Fruit Tree Project also hosts hands-on workshops to teach homeowners about tree care and preservation.

-How Urban Forest Pro can Help.
+How The Leading Arborists At Urban Forest Pro can Help.
 We wish you the best of luck as you learn more about winter pruning and fruit tree care in general.
 If you have any questions, or would like a check up for your fruit trees, we would love to help.
 Contact us today to schedule a visit from a one of our certified arborists.